Will Lankshear

-William Terence Lankshear (born 20 April 2005) is an English professional footballer who plays as a striker for club Oxford United, on loan from club Tottenham Hotspur.
+William Terence Lankshear (born 20 April 2005) is an English professional footballer who plays as a striker for club Middlesbrough.

 Club career

 Early career

-Lankshear was at the Arsenal Academy before joining up with Sheffield United.
-He agreed a scholarship contract with Sheffield United in February 2021.
+Lankshear started his career with Arsenal at youth level before being released.
+He subsequently joined Sheffield United, agreeing a scholarship contract with the club in February 2021.
 Lankshear was the top scorer in the division as he captained Sheffield United to the under-18 Professional Development League Division 2 title in 2021–22.
 He scored 38 goals in 48 appearances for the Sheffield United age-group teams in total.
 Sheffield United first team manager Paul Heckingbottom described him as having "a good gift to score goals", and Sheffield United were ready to offer him a new contract.
 However, amid interest from Premier League club Brentford, Tottenham Hotspur agreed to pay £2 million to Sheffield United for him on 31 August 2022, with £1 million of the fee guaranteed and further payments thought to be performance-related bonuses.
 Some reports suggest the fee could rise to £2.5 million with Heckingbottom admitting it was "a good deal" for the youngster considering they had picked him up for free only a year previously.
 Lankshear signed a contract with Tottenham running until the summer of 2025.